cstavros/mfw/README.md

     deleted:    templates/home.php
 ---

-we ran `git checkout -- ` to obtain the source files from the git repo
+We ran `git checkout -- ` to obtain the source files from the git repo>

-Next, we looked  at the current files in the directory:
+Next, we look at the current files in the directory by:

     $ ls